Wage and Hour Laws in Utah | Current Utah Labor Laws

 Jury Duty Leave

-Utah employers are not required to offer employees paid time off to serve on a jury or respond to a summons.
+Under Utah labor laws, employers are not required to offer employees paid time off to serve on a jury or respond to a summons.
 They cannot threaten or discharge employees when they receive a jury summons.

 Employees may not be coerced when serving on a jury or attending court for prospective jury service.
 Their employers cannot require or ask them to use sick days, vacation days, or annual leave for responding to a jury summons or any related activities.Visit our Utah jury leave information page to learn more about jury leave in Utah.